-Their profile shows all the purchases they've made, their active subscriptions, and their associated WordPress user account.
+Their profile shows all the purchases they’ve made, their active subscriptions, payment methods, and their associated WordPress user account.

-You can also refund orders, cancel subscriptions, and revoke access to files from here.
+You can also refund orders, cancel subscriptions, revoke access to files, and turn off customer email notifications from here.

 On the subscriptions page, you can view all the active and cancelled subscriptions.

 Clicking on a subscription shows you the related orders and lets you cancel it.